-The Group's statutory consolidated financial statements for the year ended 30 September 2021 and the Company's statutory financial statements for the period ended 30 September 2021 have been prepared in accordance with international accounting standards in conformity with the requirements of the Companies Act 2006.
-The Group has consistently applied the same accounting policies as at 30 September 2021 as in the prior year.
+The Group's statutory consolidated financial statements for the year ended 30 September 2022 and the Company's statutory financial statements for the year ended 30 September 2022 have been prepared in accordance with international accounting standards in conformity with the requirements of the Companies Act 2006.
+The Group has consistently applied the same accounting policies as at 30 September 2022 as in the prior year.

-The consolidated financial statements comprise the financial statements of the Group and the subsidiaries that it controls as at 30 September 2021.
+The consolidated financial statements comprise the financial statements of the Group and the subsidiaries that it controls as at 30 September 2022.